Basic Algorithm Templates

 }

-int C(int a, int b, int p) // Calculate combination number C(a, b) using the theorem
+int C(int a, int b, int p) // Calculate the combination C(a, b) through the theorem

 {